Adamant-im/adamant-console/README.md

 # Understanding interaction with ADAMANT blockchain

-Adamant-console is prefferable way for interaction with ADAMANT blockchain.
+Adamant-console is preferable way for interaction with ADAMANT blockchain.

 ADAMANT node is based on Lisk 0.9 code, but with important difference.
 ADAMANT has *only secure API*, and you cannot transfer passphrase to node to make any action with wallet, like Lisk 0.9 does.
 Instead, node *requires signed transaction* to make any action.